dcblood1/FlightSurety/README.md

 # now need to register next airline from the app - CHECK
 # block from participating until 10 Eth deposited. - CHECK
 # test setting operating status from solo - CHECK
+TODO
+First - ensure only registered, only funded airlines can vote on something Second - make it a modifier?
+Third - do operating status and registering new airlines.
 # once 5 or more, need multi-party consensus on setting operating status and registering new airlines

 # requirements: passengers